guluc3m/newGULpage/README.md

 ### TODO
 ```
 - Several media queries work, just check if there are any that still do not work :D
-- Foldable menu for mobile?
+- Foldable menu for mobile
-- Fix the colors for the work groups
-- We should start filling the contents of the work group pages
 - Make the mailing list subscription form work
 - Add a Google captcha for the mailing list subscription form
 ```